 The clusters of size 1 and 2 can theoretically be considered, but are ignored in our considerations.
 They contain little verifiable information.

 The smallest meaningful cluster is of size 3 languages.
-In this cluster we can have either 2 edges or 3 edges.
+In this cluster, we can have either 2 edges or 3 edges.
 The maximum number of edges for a three language cluster is 3: All languages are connected to each other with dictionary entries.
-If we have 2 edges, our confidence that the cluster represents the the same semantic concept is 2/3, or 66%, while a cluster with 3 edges has a confidence of 3/3, or 100%.
+If we have 2 edges, our confidence that the cluster represents the same semantic concept is 2/3, or 66%, while a cluster with 3 edges has the confidence of 3/3 or 100%.
 This seems to reflect what we expect in reality.
-If a cluster is a closed loop of three distinct languages, we have a high confidence that all language terms refer to the same semantic sense, while a open chain of 3 languages, connected by 2 edges gives us a good idea what the missing link could look like, but we are not 100% sure.
+If a cluster is a closed loop of three distinct languages, we have a high confidence that all language terms refer to the same semantic sense, while an open chain of 3 languages, connected by 2 edges gives us a good idea what the missing link could look like, but we are not 100% sure.

 Larger clusters and chains also follow the intuition, but we can observe more confidence variations.
 A cluster of 4 languages can have 6 edges connecting each language node with the others.
 A cluster of 5 languages can have 10 edges connecting each language node to the others.
 There is a pattern here: 3, 6, 10, .. the sequence is the triangular number sequence: 0, 1, 3, 6, 10, 15, 21, 28, 36, 45, 55 … We ignore the first two entries for n=1 and n=2.

 The number of possible edges for a n-language cluster is: